Sanglorian/orcus/Orcus Monsters - current.md

 > ∢	**Mucus Cloud** (swift, at-will)
 > Near burst 1; +23 vs Fortitude; The target is exposed to the aboleth slime affliction.
 > ∢	**Roil** (standard, at-will)
-> Near burst 10, creatures in water without a swim speeed; +23 vs Fortitude; The target falls prone.
+> Near burst 10, creatures in water without a swim speed; +23 vs Fortitude; The target falls prone.

 The aboleth is a revolting fishlike amphibian found primarily in subterranean lakes and rivers.
 An aboleth has a pink belly.
 Four pulsating blue-black orifices line the bottom of its body and secrete gray slime that smells like rancid grease.
 It uses its tail for propulsion in the water and drags itself along with its tentacles on land.
 An aboleth weighs about 6,500 pounds.

 # Animals

-Animals are mundane beasts, like those found in the real world.
+Many animals are mundane beasts, like those found in the real world.

 > #### Eagle